bennygithubwarrior/Artificial-Intelligence-Assignment/Question 3: Tic-Tac-Toe AI (Minimax with α-β Pruning)/readME.md

 Select symbol and difficulty

-Play the game in the terminal
+Play the game in the GUI

 Optionally replay the move sequence

-Notebook mode:
--
-1. Open notebook.ipynb in Jupyter

-2. Run cells to explore code, play a quick demo, and review detailed explanation of Minimax and α-β pruning

 Project Overview
 -